ING prepares European insurance arm for listing in 2014

 ING reported a modest recovery in lending to companies in its first-quarter results after this had contracted in the second half of last year.

-Policymakers in Europe have put pressure on banks to lend more to companies and households to help to revitalize economic growth.
+Policymakers in Europe have put pressure on banks to lend more to companies and households to help to revitalise economic growth.

 The bank's net loan growth amounted to 2.5 billion euros ($3.27 billion), of which the bulk - at 1.9 billion euros - was non-mortgage loans.
 That followed a net fall in lending of 2.9 billion euros in the third quarter and a net drop of 2.5 billion euros in the fourth quarter.